JonathanXiang/cse15l-lab-reports/lab2.md

 }
 ```
 To fix the bug, I removed the if statement that prevented the lowest values from being added and instead added a `sum -= lowest`
 to subtract the lowest value from the sum at the end, which would have the same result as not including the lowest value.
+This
+fixes the bug because no matter how many values are equal to the lowest, the lowest value only gets removed once since `sum -= lowest`
+only runs once no matter what.

+## Part 3: